 Jack Ketchum is the pseudonym for novelist Dallas Mayr.
-As a teenager, he was befriended by Robert Bloch (author of Psycho) who became a mentor to him.
-He supported Ketchum’s work, just as his work was supported by his own mentor, H.P.
+As a teenager, he was befriended by Robert Bloch (author of Psycho) who became his mentor.
+He supported Ketchum’s work, just as Bloch’s work was supported by his own mentor, H.P.
 Lovecraft.

-Before becoming a full-time writer, he worked as a private garbageman, a lumber salesman, a copywriter, editor of the paleontological magazine “Fossils,” and as a literary agent for Scott Meredith, Inc., where he served as agent for author Henry Miller.
+Before becoming a full-time writer, Dallas worked as a private garbageman, a lumber salesman, a copywriter, editor of the paleontological magazine Fossils, and as a literary agent for Scott Meredith, Inc., where he served as agent for the infamous author, Henry Miller.
 He also worked in off-off Broadway and summer stock as a reviewer, playwrite and director.

 His next publication was Hide and Seek and more of his successful novels include She Wakes, Cover, Road Kill (aka Joyride), Only Child (aka Stranglehold), Ladies’ Night, and Triage (a collection of novellas) with fellow writers.
 In 1990 he published Offspring, the sequel to Off Season.

-He concentrates mainly on real-life monsters, but also writes otherworldly and surreal stuff, like a dark Western novella The Crossings, and “The Haunt”, a short supernatural tale.
+He concentrates mainly on real-life monsters, but also writes otherworldly and surreal stories, like a dark Western novella The Crossings, and “The Haunt”, a short supernatural tale.

-Two short stories were made into short films: “Mail Order” and “Olivia”.
-By the way, you can hear Jack read an excerpt from “Olivia”.
+Two of his short stories were made into short films: “Mail Order” and “Olivia.”
 He also wrote a book that is auto- and biographical of influential people in his life called Book of Souls.